Permify/permify/docs/documentation/docs/use-cases/multi-tenancy.md

 Multi-tenancy in Permify refers to an authorization architecture, where a single Permify authorization service serves multiple applications/organizations (tenants).

 This allows the ability to customize the authorization for each tenant's specific needs.
-With Multi-Tenancy support, you can create custom authorization schema and relation tuples accordingly for the different tenants and manage them in a single place - in [WriteDB](./getting-started/sync-data.md).
+With Multi-Tenancy support, you can create custom authorization schema and relation tuples accordingly for the different tenants and manage them in a single place.

 For the users that don't have/need multi-tenancy in their authorization structure, we created a pre-inserted tenant (id: **t1**) that comes default when you serve a Permify service.